The Trauma-Focused Recovery (TFR) Model

 // The Science of Early Adversity Is Clear...
 And Has Been for Decades

 None of this is new.
 Not a single piece of it.
 The ACE Study warned more than 25 years ago that early adversity dramatically elevates the risk of addiction, mental illness, and chronic disease.
 Toxic stress research showed how prolonged stress physiology reshapes the developing brain.
-Developmental trauma models explained why relational wounds become lifelong survival strategies.
-The Dunedin study confirmed that early childhood environments predict adult outcomes with striking precision — across an entire lifespan, tracked in real time.
+The Dunedin study tracked an entire birth cohort in real time and confirmed that early environments predict adult outcomes with striking precision.
 DOHaD revealed how prenatal and infant stress can program vulnerability into the body before a person draws their first breath.

 And almost without fail, the explanations that follow sound like this: